jnewbery/blog/_posts/2020-11-24-stephan-livera-brink.md

 layout: post
 title: "Stephan Livera - Brink"
 category: talk
-excerpt: I spoke to Stephan Livera about establishing Brink.
+excerpt: A podcast episode with Stephan Livera about establishing Brink.
 ---

 In [this interview](https://stephanlivera.com/episode/229/), I talked to Stephan